ACRLab/snazzy/docs/source/Data_analysis/Hatching_Point.rst

 Hatching happens when the fruit-fly embryo leaves its egg.
 Determining hatching time is somewhat straightforward, because when the embryo hatches it moves out of the field of view.
-In terms of the signal recorded, this is observed as an abrupt drop in both active and structural channel signals.
+In terms of the signal recorded, this is observed as an abrupt drop in both dynamin and structural channel signals.

-To identify this signal drop we use the structural channel signal, because it's more stable than the active channel.
+To identify this signal drop we use the structural channel signal, because it's more stable than the dynamin channel.
 The structural channel is first smoothed using ``scipy.signal.savgol_filter`` and zscored.
 Then we calculate the baseline of this signal, as the average of the most frequent bin in the signal's histogram.
 The signal used to calculate hatching is the structural channel signal minus the baseline.